Prenup Agreement Solicitors Manchester & Stockport

 When might a court not uphold a prenuptial agreement?

 Courts are likely not to uphold a prenup if the couple’s circumstances have changed radically since they entered into the agreement.
 Most commonly this is because they have had children, and the prenup does not adequately protect the rights and interests of those children.
 However, other factors, such as one party having given up their career to support their spouse may also be relevant.

 How can we help?

 The experienced family and matrimonial team at Clifford Johnston & Co would be pleased to talk to you about what a prenuptial agreement involves in order to help you decide whether entering into one is the right approach for you.
-Contact our Family Law solicitors in Stockport using the form below to find out how we can help.
+Contact our Family Law solicitors in Manchester and Stockport using the form below to find out how we can help.

 With offices in Stockport (Heaton Moor) & Manchester (Burnage), our expert family solicitors are easily accessible.
 We represent clients not only locally and throughout Stockport, Cheshire, Lancashire & Manchester but also across the United Kingdom.
 You can count on us to help and guide you whatever your challenge or circumstance.